 -

 I believe the very latest BIOS can only be downgraded to 1.12.0.
-The later (more recent) BIOS burn e-fuses in the CPU as I was unable to boot after recovery flash below 1.12.0 without replacing the CPU to boot 1.3.2
+The later (more recent) BIOS burn e-fuses in the CPU as I was unable to boot after recovery flash below 1.12.0 without replacing the CPU to boot 1.3.2.
+So if your R1 is on the latest BIOS you might need to swap CPU if you get blinking red Alienware head on attempted recovery BIOS downgrade.

 -